tarrencen/individual-project/README.md

 Low - Low Price of One minute Candle
 Close - Close Price of One minute Candle

-Data timeframe was from the period spanning Feb 2017-Dec 2019.
+The data's timeframe was the period spanning Feb 2017-Dec 2019.

 ### Procedure:
 - Acquire: Download the data, posted on Kaggle (https://www.kaggle.com/datasets/ishantj/nifty100?select=Nifty_100.csv), and read it into Python (with Pandas library's read_csv function).